AlvaroC-ML/ml4uhs-dataset/README.md

 # UHS Dataset

 This repositry stores a dataset intended for training machine learning models on the task of predicting underground hydrogen storage.
-It is the dataset used in the paper [OUR PAPER].
+It is the dataset used in the paper ''Deep Learning for Subsurface Flow: A Comparative Study of U-Net, Fourier Neural Operators, and Transformers in Underground Hydrogen Storage''.

 ## Brief description of data